-In the removable orthodontic device category, you will find one of the most popular choices today, especially with teenagers and adults.
+In the removable orthodontic device category, you will find one of the most popular choices today, especially for teenagers and adults.

 Clear Aligners or Invisalign

-Adults are increasingly turning to them to alternative traditional braces.
+Adults are increasingly turning to them for alternative traditional braces.
 Aligners are similar to braces in that they shift teeth but do so without the use of metal wires and brackets.

 You must remove them while eating, brushing, and flossing if you are using them.
 Best of all, aligners don’t require sticking to any type of food restrictions during the length of your treatment.